gordtulloch/mlCloudDetect/README.md

 A new ini file will be created with defaults (including any new items) so you will need to re-edit the file to set your correct values.

+## Running as a service under Linux
+To run mlCloudDetect as a service under a Debian style Linux:

+    sudo nano /etc/systemd/system/mlCloudDetect.service

+Enter the following into this file:

+    [Unit]
+    Description=mlCloudDetect Service
+    After=network.target

+    [Service]
+    User=your_username
+    Group=your_groupname
+    Environment=PYTHONUNBUFFERED=1
+    WorkingDirectory=/path/to/mlCloudDetect
+    ExecStart=/path/to/mlCloudDetect/.venv/bin/python /path/to/mlCloudDetect/mlCloudDetect.py
+    Restart=always

+    [Install]
+    WantedBy=multi-user.target

+Then use the following commands to enable and run your service.

+    sudo systemctl daemon-reload
+    sudo systemctl enable mlCloudDetect
+    sudo systemctl start mlCloudDetect

+Ensure your service is running as follows:
+    sudo systemctl status mlCloudDetect

 ## Running mlCloudDetect under Windows
 If you don't want to run mlCloudDetect under Python directly there is a Windows version as an exe file created under PyInstaller that incorporates these requirements, so if that works for you please download the exe file from: